bdoncer/HandwrittenLetterRecognition/README.md

 ### Description

-This repository contains code for a project, which uses a convolutional neural network to predict a handwritten letter.
+This repository contains code for a project, which uses a convolutional neural network to predict a letter from a handwritten image.
 The code consists of two main files:

 1. `paint.py` - contains a Tkinter application, which allows the user to draw a letter, and make the neural network predict it.
 2. `model_train.ipynb` - Jupyter notebook containing code used for training of the neural network